jbeck018/howlerops/backend-go/IMPLEMENTATION_SUMMARY.md

-# SQL Studio Sync & Email Service - Implementation Summary
+# Howlerops Sync & Email Service - Implementation Summary

 ## Overview

-This document summarizes the complete implementation of sync endpoints and email service for SQL Studio's Individual tier backend.
+This document summarizes the complete implementation of sync endpoints and email service for Howlerops's Individual tier backend.

 ## What Was Implemented